carpentries/lesson-development-training/episodes/13-narrative.md

 - Find candidate datasets to use in a lesson.
 - Evaluate the suitability of a dataset to be used in a lesson.
 - Choose examples that will prepare learners for formative assessments in the lesson.
+- Develop a story

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

+- Why should a lesson tell a story?
 - What considerations are there when choosing an example dataset for a lesson?
 - Where can I find openly-licensed, published data to use in a lesson?
-- Why should a lesson tell a story?

 ::::::::::::::::::::::::::::::::::::::::::::::::::